-54. The minimum functions referred to in the foregoing recommendation are the following:

-a) Monitoring of compliance with the company's internal codes of conduct and corporate governance rules, and ensuring that the corporate culture is aligned with its purpose and values.

-Strategy and growth model

-Non-financial Information statement

-Risks

-Annual Corporate Governance Report

-5. Annual Report on Remuneration of the Directors 6.
-Other information b) Monitoring the implementation of the general policy on communication of economic and financial information, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
-The manner in which the entity communicates and handles relations with small and medium-sized shareholders must also be monitored.

-c) The periodic evaluation and review of the company's corporate governance system, and environmental and social policy, with a view to ensuring that they fulfil their purposes of promoting the interests of society and take account, as appropriate, of the legitimate interests of other stakeholders.

-d) Supervision of the company's environmental and social practices to ensure they are in alignment with the established strategy and policy.

-e) Supervision and evaluation of the way in which relations with the various stakeholders are handled.
+- 54. The minimum functions referred to in the foregoing recommendation are the following: - a) Monitoring of compliance with the company's internal codes of conduct and corporate governance rules, and ensuring that the corporate culture is aligned with its purpose and values. - b) Monitoring the implementation of the general policy on communication of economic and financial information, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
+The manner in which the entity communicates and handles relations with small and medium-sized shareholders must also be monitored. - c) The periodic evaluation and review of the company's corporate governance system, and environmental and social policy, with a view to ensuring that they fulfil their purposes of promoting the interests of society and take account, as appropriate, of the legitimate interests of other stakeholders. - d) Supervision of the company's environmental and social practices to ensure they are in alignment with the established strategy and policy. - e) Supervision and evaluation of the way in which relations with the various stakeholders are handled.